ramonarroyo/StockTrader/README.md

 # StockTrader
-Trade real stocks with fake money in this web application using Flask and sqlite!
+Trade stocks with fake money in this web application using Flask and sqlite!

-WIP
+From Harvard CS50.

+WIP.